notagenius/helmet_object_hack4tk/README.md

 ### 0. USAGE:

-model is deployed with openCV DNN ReadNetFromDarknet, and enough platform-freedom. pretained model provided, quick but not well coded but functional.
+deployed with openCV DNN ReadNetFromDarknet, and enough platform-freedom. pretained model provided, quick but not well coded but functional.

 detection in image: